onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > But Stephen, full of the Holy Spirit, looked up to heaven and saw the glory of God, and Jesus standing at the right hand of God. - **Acts 7:55**
 > He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord. - **Acts 11:24**

+#### Living by Spirit
+> Brothers and sisters, I could not address you as people who live by the Spirit but as people who are still worldly—mere infants in Christ. - **1 Corinthians 3:1**

 #### Being led by the Spirit
 > Then Jesus was led by the Spirit into the wilderness to be tempted by the devil - **Matthew 4:1**